Skip to main content

 Alt image

-Skypoint performance metrics include the following:
+Skypoint AI performance metrics include the following:

 • MSE - Mean squared error (MSE) of an estimator measures the average of the squares of the errors.
 The lower the value, the better the model.
 The best value is 0.0.